This post may contain affiliate links. Please see my full disclosure policy for details.

 A shift dress is generally roomy and basically, well, shifts with you!
 It’s very comfortable and is very easy to move around in.
 The great thing about shift dresses is that they work well on most body types (they're great at disguising any problem areas), they can be worn casually, or they can be dressed up easily with the right accessories like a statement necklace or bracelet.
 You can also pair these dresses with heels, flats, or sandals!

 Before we get on to the sheath dresses below, here are my shift dress recommendations from excellent brands and retailers.
 Click the images for detailed product info!

 A sheath dress, on the other hand, is more fitted to the body – since it’s more fitted, it’s a bit more formal so it’s a great choice to wear at work and then afterward for an evening out.
 This can also be styled with nice accessories, a smart clutch, and killer heels.
 Very chic!
 Victoria Beckham, pictured below, is known for slaying in her sheath dresses!

-And here are some wearable sheath dress options that you can choose from:
+And here are some stylish sheath dress options for you to peruse.
+Click the images for detailed product info!

 So there you go!
 Do you like one dress type more than the other?
 Please comment below!
 Either way, you can’t go wrong with these choices!

 Roxanne Carne is a recognized Personal Stylist the DC metro area styling women in Northern Virginia, Maryland, Washington DC, and virtually!
 Visit www.roxannecarne.com to discover how she can help you define your style!

 Some of the affiliates links may generate commissions for Roxanne Carne | Personal Stylist, LLC which helps support the time spent creating these very specific recommendations.